Shawn Phillip

 What are Lunges?

-Lunges are dynamic lower-body exercises that involve stepping forward, backward, or to the side while maintaining an upright posture.
 They primarily target the quadriceps, hamstrings, glutes, and calf muscles, with additional engagement of the core for stability.
-Lunges can be performed in various directions and with different variations, providing versatility and scalability for individuals of all fitness levels.
+Lunges can be performed in various directions and with different variations, such as the walking lunge, which is a dynamic variation involving continuous movement across space.

 Related Articles: